ogaml/ogaml/README.md

 [![Build Status](https://travis-ci.org/ogaml/ogaml.svg?branch=master)](https://travis-ci.org/ogaml/ogaml)

-DISCLAIMER : This library is only in early stages and some features will probably change or be removed.
+DISCLAIMER: This library is only in early stages and some features will probably change or be removed.

-## Presentation :
+## Presentation:

 OGAML is a fast and cross-platform multimedia library for OCaml.
-It provides the following modules :
+It provides the following modules:

   * OgamlMath - provides mathematical functions and structures such as vectors, matrices, quaternion and polygons.
 This module is particularly